sjnims/supercopilot/.github/instructions/ENVIRONMENT.instructions.md

 ---

-*This file provides context for AI assistants to understand your development environment.
+*This file provides context for VSCode Copilot to understand your development environment.
 It should be updated when your setup changes significantly.*